Avril Lavigne Talks Famous Ex-Husbands, Battle With Lyme Disease

 The 34-year-old singer covers the latest issue of Billboard magazine, and talks about her famous relationships.
 Lavigne looks back on her marriage to Nickelback frontman Chad Kroeger, whom she got engaged to in 2012 after only a month of dating.
 The two were introduced by her manager at the time, who suggested she work with him.
 She shares that he brought a $3,000 bottle of Screaming Eagle wine to their first session, leading her to think, "Like, I’m in love?"

 “He’s had a ton of hit songs.
 He plays guitar.
-This could be great,” Lavigne shares about she was thinking before they met.
+This could be great,” Lavigne shares about what she was thinking before they met.
 “A month later, I had a 14-carat ring on my finger.”

 Though she announced their separation in 2015, they're still close, and Lavigne defends Kroeger, whose band has been criticized in the past.